 This cross-platform framework helps in developing industry-based applications, as it supports rapid application development.
 The code can be written in Java and the application is tested and verified with Codename One's test automation tools and simulator devices.
 Codename One framework supports the prominent Integrated Development Environments like Eclipse, NetBeans, and IntelliJ IDEA.
 The developer can build the native iOS Apps and also the native Windows Apps without any Mac machine or PC; this makes it the most interesting feature of its build server.
 This framework is highly recommended in developing iOS applications.

 What makes it a spoiler - The codename's major flaw is that all the event handlers are stored together in a single file making the development part more cumbersome.
 And, also the framework's graphics UI doesn't meet the requirements of large projects and upon all of it, the visual themes are not updated.

 Word to the Wise

-Always make sure to use a framework that is open-sourced to ensure the use of all its features and libraries to its fullest.
+Always make sure to use a framework that is open-sourced to ensure the use of all its features and libraries to their fullest.
 And, also make sure that the framework can scale up to your project.
-Because of there few mobile App cross-platforms that don't scale up to the large projects.
-So, make sure you button up the right mobile App creating cross-platform for your application.
+Because there are few mobile App cross-platforms that don't scale up to the large projects.
+So, make sure you button up the right mobile App creating a cross-platform for your application.